Free import by passengers of 18 years of age or over:

 Exempt: baggage of transit passengers with a destination outside of Nigeria, which remains on board when continuing on the same international flight, or is transferred automatically by handling agents when continuing on another international flight.

 No airport tax is levied on passengers upon embarkation at the airport.

-Local currency (Nigerian Naira-NGN) up to NGN 5,000.- in banknotes and provided declared upon arrival, foreign currencies for an unlimited amount, provided declared upon arrival.
+Local currency (Nigerian Naira-NGN) up to NGN 5,000.- in banknotes and if declared upon arrival, foreign currencies for an unlimited amount, if declared upon arrival.

 For all residents: local currency (Nigerian Naira-NGN): up to NGN 5,000.- in banknotes.
 Foreign currencies: up to USD 5,000.-.
 Exceeding amounts must be declared upon departure.

-Non-residents: local currency: up to NGN 5,000.- in banknotes, provided declared upon departure. foreign currencies: up to the amounts imported and declared on arrival.
+Non-residents: local currency: up to NGN 5,000.- in banknotes if declared upon departure. foreign currencies: up to the amounts imported and declared on arrival.